When do courses take place?

 What does it cost?

-There is no charge for taking classes toward your Adult High School Diploma.
+There is no charge for taking classes toward your Adult High School Diploma or Adult Mature School Diploma.

 What do I need to bring?